car battery health check

 It is an important safety instrument to ensure the battery can start the car and keep it running without the risk of it leaving you stranded.

-The multimeter will give an indication of its charge, so is usually the first thing that will be used to check the status of a battery.
+The multimeter will give an indication of the battery charge, so is usually the first thing that will be used to check the status of a battery.

 Depending on the model of car battery and multimeter, the mechanic will need to set it up and then place the red (positive) lead on the battery’s positive terminal and the black (negative) lead on the negative terminal.